xcomponent/xcomponent/Examples/xcomponent.authentication/documentation/README.md

 > Note: To add a file resource in XComponent, you can use the following screen:
 > ![Authentication component](images/fileresource.png)

-XComponent provides a useful Api to load, files resources of a component.
+XComponent provides a useful Api to load files resources of a component.
 This Api is: `ComponentManager.Resources`.

 The code below is the implementation of the `OnComponentInitialized` method:
 ```cs